EmelineFavreau/EmelineFavreau.github.io/index.md

 Want to know more?
 Reach out to [me](https://emelinefavreau.github.io/contact/) and read some [papers](https://emelinefavreau.github.io/publications/).

-I also keep an eye on Batten disease literature, [see our French outreach website on CLN3 disease](http://cln.jmfavreau.info/index.html).
+The neurodegenerative disease of my niece has driven me to shift my path from insect evolutionary biology to genomics of rare diseases.
+I keep an eye on Batten disease literature, [see our French outreach website on CLN3 disease](http://cln.jmfavreau.info/index.html).

 ![Emeline Favreau head and shoulder picture](assets/dr_emeline_favreau_DSCF0933_20-09-24.jpg)